Presidency of Lyndon B. Johnson: Cultural initiatives

 Johnson created a new role for the federal government in supporting the arts, humanities, and public broadcasting.
 To support humanists and artists, his administration set up the National Endowment for the Humanities and the National Endowment for the Arts.

 In 1967, Johnson signed the Public Broadcasting Act to create educational television programs.
 The government had set aside radio bands for educational non-profits in the 1950s, and the Federal Communications Commission under President Kennedy had awarded the first federal grants to educational television stations, but Johnson sought to create a vibrant public television that would promote local diversity as well as educational programs.
 The legislation, which was based on the findings of the Carnegie Commission on Educational Television, created a decentralized network of public television stations.
+The legislation eventually established the Public Broadcasting Service (PBS) and National Public Radio (NPR).

 Space program

-While Johnson was in office, NASA conducted the Gemini manned space program, developed the Saturn V rocket, and prepared to make the first manned Apollo program flights.
+While Johnson was in office, NASA conducted the Gemini space program, developed the Saturn V rocket, and prepared to make the first crewed Apollo program flights.
 On January 27, 1967, the nation was stunned when the entire crew of Apollo 1—Gus Grissom, Ed White, and Roger Chaffee—died in a cabin fire during a spacecraft test on the launch pad, stopping the program in its tracks.
 Rather than appointing another Warren-style commission, Johnson accepted Administrator James E. Webb's request that NASA be permitted to conduct its own investigation, holding itself accountable to Congress and the president.
 The agency convened the Apollo 204 Accident Review Board to determine the cause of the fire, and both houses of Congress conducted their own committee inquiries scrutinizing NASA's investigation.
 Through it all, the president's support for NASA never wavered.
-The program rebounded, and by the end of Johnson's term, two manned missions, Apollo 7 and Apollo 8 (the first to orbit the Moon), had been successfully completed.
+The program rebounded, and by the end of Johnson's term, two crewed missions, Apollo 7 and Apollo 8 (the first to orbit the Moon), had been successfully completed.
+He congratulated the Apollo 8 crew, saying, "You've taken ... all of us, all over the world, into a new era."
 Six months after leaving office, Johnson attended the launch of Apollo 11, the first Moon landing mission.